fredilarsen/ModuleInterface/README.md

 ## How it works
 It is a master-slave based system where a master can relate to multiple devices (modules) using the ModuleInterface library.

 Each module does not know about any other device.
 The master contacts each module and retrieves its service contracts for settings, input values and output values.
-The master will then read and write the values in the contracts regularly at a configurable time interval.
+The master will then read and write the values in the contracts regularly at a configurable time interval, plus that a module can send values immediately as an event.

 Output values from one module will be delivered to all other modules that have an input value with the same name.
+Values flagged as events will be distributed immediately.

 Depending on the type of master used, the settings for all modules can be configured on a GUI (LCD+buttons or similar) belonging to the master or the modules, and/or retrieved from a database using the HTTP client.
 The settings in the database are then typically displayed in and modified from web pages.